d3d1rty/dgen/README.md

 git clone https://github.com/d3d1rty/dgen.git
 cd dgen
 gem build dgen.gemspec
-gem install ./dgen-0.2.0.gem
+gem install ./dgen-0.3.0.gem
 ```

 ##Usage
 * Execute command `dgen -h` for options
+* Execute command `dgen -s` to generate a single passphrase
-* Execute command `dgen -i` for interactive mode
+* Execute command `dgen -b` to generate multiple passphrases
-* Enter the number of words to use in the passphrase
+* Enter the number of words to use in the passphrase(s)
   * The recommended minimum is 6 words
 * Enter the minimum number of characters to use in the passphrase
   * The recommended minimum is 17 characters
-* The program will display the generated passphrase
+* The program will display the generated passphrase at ehich point...
+  * You can:
     * Write it down once
     * Commit it to memory
     * Destroy the paper copy
+  * Or (recommended):
+    * Allow the program to save the generated passphrases to an encrypted file.
+* To open a previously saved output file, execute command `dgen -o FILENAME`

 ##TODO
-* Write Rdoc's
+* Write tests for OutputFile module
-* Code to generate and output (multiple) passphrases to a file
-  * Allow user to specify path to file
-  * Code to generate multiple passphrases
-  * Code to encrypt the output file
+* Code OutputFile module
-* Include option for single passphrase use with output to screen (current functionality)
-* Include switches to allow user to set number of words and length of passphrase as arguments

 ##Dependencies
 Ruby 2.0 or higher